friverosicc/node-opencv-zbar/README.md

 * [Zbar]

 ## Installation
-To use node-opencv-zbar you will install OpenCV and Zbar
+To use node-opencv-zbar you have to install OpenCV and Zbar

 ```bash
 npm install node-opencv-zbar